 When you think of the must-try food in New Orleans the culinary wonders spread far beyond the French Quarter and the iconic Creole and Cajun restaurants.
 It seems there’s a handful of new places opening every month, adding to the stellar roster of delicious food you’ll likely won’t find anywhere else.
 Then there are the old (sometimes decades- or even centuries-old) favorites that make the food-bucket lists for very good reasons.
 The Uptown area is no exception — from the ambitious newcomers to the old-world landmarks — there’s much to recommend for you to try.
 Here’s just a sampler of our favorites.

 Another inexpensive local hangout with Southern staples and plenty of local color, the upbeat Slim Goodies Diner (3322 Magazine St.) does many different kinds of scrambles, from meaty to vegan, called slammers.
-Try the Creole slammer, which comes with a biscuit, crawfish étouffée and hash browns.
-And, the locally sourced green eggs and ham breakfast sandwich at Satsuma’s Uptown location (7901 Maple St.) comes with a serious coffee selection.
-The green part is basil pesto, by the way.
+Try the Creole slammer, which comes with a biscuit, crawfish étouffée, and hash browns.

 For oysters, head to Superior Seafood & Oyster Bar (4338 St. Charles Ave.), located in a high-ceilinged, imposing building on the corner of St. Charles and Napoleon Avenues with some of the best views of St. Charles Avenue in the city.
-The full-service oyster bar doles out 50-cent raw oysters during the popular happy hour, which you can enjoy with Superior’s signature frozen pomegranate mojito.
+The full-service oyster bar doles out raw oysters, which you can enjoy with Superior’s signature frozen pomegranate mojito.

-Also on the streetcar’s route, Luke (333 St. Charles Ave.) offers a deal on raw oysters for its happy hour (75 cents), complemented by Executive Chef Erick Loos’ French/German menu.
-The menu’s seasonal ingredients come from the Gulf and local farms and are highlighted in dishes like stuffed P&J oysters, and Creole seafood and sausage gumbo.
-If you’d like a really well-made martini with your dozen raw, head to the iconic Pascal Manale (1838 Napoleon Ave.), where oysters are shucked right in front of you and a happy hour is a decades-long tradition.
+Also on the streetcar’s route, Luke (333 St. Charles Ave.) offers a raw bar complemented by Executive Chef Erick Loos’ Creole-inspired menu that features plenty of seafood and local ingredients.
+The menu’s seasonal ingredients come from the Gulf and local farms and are highlighted in dishes like BBQ Gulf oysters and trout Amandine.
+If you’d like a really well-made martini with your dozen raw, head to the iconic Pascal’s Manale (1838 Napoleon Ave.), where oysters are shucked right in front of you.

 Everything is worth trying at the James Beard Award winner Chef Donald Link’s wildly popular restaurant Herbsaint (701 St. Charles Ave.).
 Herbsaint predates Katrina and remains the flagship of the Link Restaurant Group (which runs several businesses including Peche, Cochon and La Boulangerie).
-Herbsaint has been, and continues to be, on many “Best Restaurants” list, for reasons that will become clear as soon as you dig into its crispy goat, or shrimp and fish ceviche.
-The French-Southern menu sports some Italian influences (evident in the presence of housemade gnocchi and spaghetti), with a spotlight on local, seasonal produce and sustainably sourced seafood and meats.
+Herbsaint has been, and continues to be, on many “Best Restaurants” lists, for reasons that will become clear as soon as you dig into its grilled tuna sandwich, or shrimp and fish ceviche.
+The French-Southern menu sports some Italian influences (evident in the presence of housemade spaghetti), with a spotlight on local, seasonal produce and sustainably sourced seafood and meats.

 For lighter fare, like a well-curated cheese board, perhaps paired with a glass of wine, check out St. James Cheese Company (5004 Prytania St.), also home of the kid-friendly $5 Mini Moo sandwich.
-Housed in the former Freret Street Boxing Gym, the chic yet casual Wayfare (4510 Freret St.) also does great cheese or charcuterie boards, complemented by craft cocktails and local drafts.
 Wine and small plates rule at Bar Frances (4525 Freret St.), a lovely bistro with a seasonal menu and a large selection of natural wines, so that’s another solid bet for a great cheese plate.
 Yet another contender in that category is Cure (4905 Freret St.), a chic, dimly lit craft cocktail bar with a leafy patio and award-winning concoctions.

-For something more substantial, the romantic La Crepe Nanou, located on the corner of Robert and Prytania Streets, a fantastic selection of sweet and savory crepes.
-Patois (6078 Laurel St.), helmed by Chef Aaron Burgau, puts a local spin on mussels, grilled Gulf shrimp and southern staples like sweetbreads in a lovely, softly-lit setting.
+For something more substantial, the romantic La Crepe Nanou, located on the corner of Robert and Prytania Streets, has a fantastic selection of sweet and savory crepes.
+Patois (6078 Laurel St.), helmed by Chef Aaron Burgau, puts a local spin on mussels, scallops, and southern staples like seasonal gumbo in a lovely, softly-lit setting.

 For authentic Sicilian cuisine by the renowned Chef Nick Lama head to Avo (5908 Magazine St.).
 The seasonal menu is bursting with seafood (try the charred octopus) and homemade pasta dishes.
 The interior is gorgeous, but see if you can score a table in the candlelit courtyard.

-Another grand dame of Creole cuisine, Commander’s Palace (1403 Washington Ave.) is a beloved landmark that’s been occupying a tree-lined block across the street from Lafayette Cemetery No. 1 in the Garden District.
-Everything you decide to try on Chef Tory McPhail’s haute Creole menu will be top notch, but the turtle soup and Creole bread pudding soufflé (dubbed the “Queen of Creole Desserts”) are a must.
+The grand dame of Creole cuisine, Commander’s Palace (1403 Washington Ave.) is a beloved landmark that’s been occupying a tree-lined block across the street from Lafayette Cemetery No. 1 in the Garden District.
+Everything you decide to try on Chef Meg Bickford’s haute Creole menu will be top-notch, but the turtle soup and Creole bread pudding soufflé (dubbed the “Queen of Creole Desserts”) are a must.